 City of Uniontown City Council Meeting Agenda

-Please take notice that the City Council of the City of Uniontown will hold its regular meeting for August on Thursday, August 6, 2020 at 4:30 PM in Council Chambers.
-Due to COVID-19 and social distancing guidelines, the meeting will not be open to the public being present.
+Please take notice that the City Council of the City of Uniontown will hold its regular meeting for September on Thursday, September 3, 2020 at 4:30 PM in Council Chambers.
+City Council Meetings are held the first Thursday of each month at 4:30 unless notice is given otherwise.
+Until further notice, due to COVID-19 and social distancing guidelines, this and future meetings will not be open to the public being present until the state mandate for the size of gatherings has been lifted.
 However; the meeting will be live streamed by WMBS to their Facebook page at https://www.facebook.com/WMBS590.
-Anyone wishing to make any comments or have any questions concerning agenda items may email those questions to firstname.lastname@example.org or email@example.com or phone City Hall at 724-430-2900 until 3:00 PM on Thursday, August 6th.
+Anyone wishing to make any comments or have any questions concerning agenda items may email those questions to email@example.com or firstname.lastname@example.org or phone City Hall at 724-430-2900 until 3:00 PM on Thursday, September 3rd.
 The meeting agenda can be found on the City of Uniontown website at uniontowncity.com, and also posted on the front and back door of City Hall.

 Kimberly F. Marshall